Tips and neuroathletic exercises for more concentration

 6 tips for more concentration and productivity

-Neuro trainer Luise Walther has put together tips for us on how you can improve your work habits and increase your productivity:
+Neurotrainer Luise Walther has put together some tips for us on how you can improve your work habits and increase your productivity:

 1. Breaks as a creativity booster

-Breaks for more performance?
-What sounds strange has long been scientifically proven.
-Since humans have a limited attention span, it is advisable to regularly plan short breaks for relaxation while working.
-A useful way to do this is the Pomodoro Technique.
-This involves concentrated work for 25 minutes, followed by a 5-minute break.
-These set time limits help you complete tasks more efficiently and prevent you from getting lost in a task for an excessively long time.
-This prevents problems with concentration from occurring in the first place.
+Breaks for better performance?
+It sounds strange, but it has long been scientifically proven.
+Since people have a limited attention span, it is advisable to regularly plan short rest breaks during work.
+A useful method for implementing this is the Pomodoro technique.
+This involves working concentratedly for 25 minutes, followed by a 5-minute break.
+These set time limits help you to complete tasks more efficiently and prevent you from getting lost in one task for too long.
+This prevents concentration problems from occurring in the first place.

 2. Small exercises in everyday stress

 Sport and exercise are important for reducing stress and resting the mind.
-If you don't have much time and find motivation difficult, you can use reaction boards to integrate simple exercises into your everyday life.
-The boards show you arrows in different directions.
-This allows you to take an active break depending on your individual preference and, for example, train your eyes, jaw, tongue, arms or legs.
-There are no limits for the fanatasy.
-It is best to hang the boards where they are clearly visible at your workplace.
+If you don't have much time and are having trouble finding motivation, you can use reaction boards to integrate simple exercises into your everyday life.
+The boards show you arrows pointing in different directions.
+This allows you to take an active break according to your individual preference and train your eyes, jaw, tongue, arms or legs, for example.
+There are no limits to your imagination.
+It's best to hang the boards in a clearly visible place at your workplace.
 This will remind you to do the exercises.

 Training for head and legs

-To mobilize your neck, simply make a head movement with your gaze fixed on the center of the VOR board .
+To mobilize your neck, make a pure head movement with your gaze fixed on the middle of the VOR board .
 Make the following head movements: Up right, up middle, up left, right, short stop in the middle, left, down right, down middle, down left.

 3. More concentration through breathing

-The way we breathe significantly influences our mental performance.
-Through deep and conscious breathing, more oxygen enters the lungs, is transported into the bloodstream and finally reaches our brain.
-The increased supply promotes energy production there and concentration problems can be reduced.
+The way we breathe has a significant impact on our mental performance.
+Deep and conscious breathing allows more oxygen to reach the lungs, which is transported into the bloodstream and ultimately reaches our brain.
+The increased supply promotes energy production there, which reduces concentration problems.
 Try these two exercises for more focus:

 Ladder breathing

 Stand upright, knees relaxed.
-Place your hands on your stomach and breathe deeply in and out through your nose.
-Focus on breathing into your hands into your abdomen.
-Now place your hands on your rib arches and breathe deeply in through your nose and out into your hands, into your rib arches.
-Then place your hands on your chest, breathe deeply in through your nose and out into your hands, into your chest.
+Place your hands on your stomach and breathe in and out deeply through your nose.
+Focus on breathing into your hands and into your stomach.
+Now place your hands on your ribcage and breathe in and out deeply through your nose into your hands and into your ribcage.
+Then place your hands on your chest and breathe in and out deeply through your nose into your hands and into your chest.

-Breathe in through your nose as much as possible, draw in air twice more and then breathe out as much as possible through your mouth, slowly and evenly.
+Breathe in as much as you can through your nose, take two more breaths, and then breathe out as much as you can through your mouth, slowly and evenly.

 4. The right color

-If you have difficulty detaching yourself from your PC, colored glasses can be a suitable aid to increase your attention.
-The different colors in the spectrum of sunlight are believed to have a unique effect on our mental state and body.
+If you have difficulty tearing yourself away from your computer, colored glasses can be a good way to increase your concentration.
+It is believed that the different colors in the spectrum of sunlight have a unique effect on our mental state and our body.
 Each color is associated with different emotions and moods.
 For example, green is often associated with nature and serenity, which can have a calming effect and help reduce stress.
-Yellow, on the other hand, is perceived as an energizing color that promotes concentration and has an encouraging effect for many people.
+Yellow, on the other hand, is perceived as an energizing color that promotes concentration and has an uplifting effect on many people.

 5. Digital Detox